inclusive-design/idrc/src/collections/pages/about.md

 ---
 title: About Us
 permalink: /about/
+metaTitle: ''
+metaDesc: ''
+intro: ''
+headerBgColor: blue-200
+headerBorderColor: blue-500
+headerTextColor: black
 eleventyNavigation:
   key: About
   order: 1
 secondaryNavigation:
   key: About
   label: More about us
-headerBgColor: blue-200
-headerBorderColor: blue-500
-headerTextColor: black
 ---
 ## Who we are